Yecats/GameDevTutorials/README.md

 ## Latest Tutorials
 View the complete list of tutorials [here](./tutorials/).

-1. **[July 2021]** [Create an item management editor window with UI Toolkit](./tutorials/Unity/UI-toolkit-custom-editor-fundamentals): Learn the fundamentals of ListView, ObjectPicker, and scriptable objects by creating an editor tool with UI Toolkit.
+1. **[September 2021]** [Create a spatial inventory with UI Toolkit - Part 1](./tutorials/Unity/ui-toolkit-spatial-inventory-pt1): Learn how to design a spatial style inventory where the player can sort items by size.
-2. **[July 2021]** [Stream content from a remote catalog with Addressables](./tutorials/Unity/stream-content-remote-catalog-addressables): Extend your Addressables knowledge by configuring your game to load content from a remote catalog hosted on Cloud Content Delivery (free tier).
+2. **[July 2021]** [Create an item management editor window with UI Toolkit](./tutorials/Unity/UI-toolkit-custom-editor-fundamentals): Learn the fundamentals of ListView, ObjectPicker, and scriptable objects by creating an editor tool with UI Toolkit.
-3. **[May 2021]** [Load, unload and change assets at runtime with Addressables](./tutorials/Unity/dynamically-load-with-addressables): Learn about Unity's Addressable system by dynamically instantiating an addressable asset and altering the texture at runtime.
+3. **[July 2021]** [Stream content from a remote catalog with Addressables](./tutorials/Unity/stream-content-remote-catalog-addressables): Extend your Addressables knowledge by configuring your game to load content from a remote catalog hosted on Cloud Content Delivery (free tier).

 ## How to find out when new content is posted
-You can either follow me on Twitter ([@yecats131](https://twitter.com/yecats131)) or watch this repository.
+The best way to get notified is to sign up for the newsletter.
+Two other options are to follow me on Twitter ([@yecats131](https://twitter.com/yecats131)) or watch this repository.

 ## How this repository is organized
-Any artifacts relating to a tutorial will be available in the *Tutorials* folder, which is organized by engine.
+Any artifacts relating to a tutorial will be available in the *Tutorials* folder.
 Artifacts will typically be code samples or full projects.

 You can find the list of tutorials organized by engine and topic [here](./tutorials/readme.md).